skilloff1337/WPF-Game-Tic-Tac-Toe/README.md

 # WPF-Game-Tic-Tac-Toe

-Tic-tac-toe game based on VPF.
+Tic-tac-toe game based on WPF.
 With two modes (3x3 and 15x15) for two players, with statistics.

 <details>
   <summary>Main menu:</summary>